paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-10-23-enough_a_counter_argument.md

   country-name: United Kingdom
 summary: A few months ago I wrote about not upgrading to the iPhone 4, regardless of the fact I’m eligible for a free upgrade.
 This turned out to be something of a radical position but I enjoyed the debate that followed.
 category:
-- environment
+- Environment
-- sustainability
+- Sustainability
-- technology
+- Technology
 discussion: closed
 ---
 A few months ago [I wrote about not upgrading to the iPhone 4][1], regardless of its new features or the fact I’m eligible for a free upgrade.